redhat-openinfra-lab/openinfra-docs/docs/OSP16.2Instructions.md

             -----END CERTIFICATE-----
     ```

+    > NOTE: Make sure that you line up the indentation for the certificate data.
+It must be indented two spaces under the *content* tag.

 6. Copy the deploy.sh template from the GoodieBag directory to the stack user's home directory.
 Edit the /home/stack/deploy.sh file and add the inject-trust-anchor-hiera.yaml file.
 Ensure you have an understanding of each of the yaml files included.

     > NOTE: If you are going to enable the RGW service in Ceph, make sure to include the *ceph-rgw.yaml* file in the initial deployment.